GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (270).md

 **At Higher Tiers**: When cast at 2nd tier or greater, in addition to the benefits noted above, you may choose to increase the range by 1.5 yards.

 **Critical Failure**: You gain spell sickness equal to half of the spell's tier and cry out in the most paranoid voice and train of thought you could contain.

+#### Degas

+**Minimum Tier**: 2

+**Casting Time**: 5 actions

+**Range**: 5 yards

+**Effect**: You remove all air (and other gasses/vapors) from a space of up to 2 cubic feet within range.
+You cannot affect the space immediately occupied by a creature or a part therof (so no emptying of one's lungs), but you can affect apace adjacent to a creature.
+If performed to remove air from a given space in an atmosphere like ours, air from surrounding space will quickly fill the void- causing a feeling of a light gust.
+If performed in a sealed space/container, and the last of the air is removed, it creates a vacuum.

+If the spellcheck was a critical success, you may choose to have that removed gas into a container you are holding- though too much gas can cause most containers to burst.

+**At Higher Tiers**: For each tier beyond minimum, you may choose to either double the range or increase the volume affected by half.

+**Critical Failure**: You have deprived yourself of air, dazing you for a number of rounds equal to the apell's tier and receive a single additional point of spell sickness.

 #### Deject